cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 This dynamic feature is handy when we don't know their names at compile time.
 For example, to dynamically instantiate objects, set fields, or invoke methods.

-For example, we can instantiate classes by calling constructors of any class and even create class objects at runtime.
+For example, we can instantiate classes by calling constructors of any class and even instantiate objects at runtime.
 This is made possible by the `java.lang.reflect.Constructor` class.

-The following class `Instantiation` illustrates the use of **dynamic class instantiations** via reflection:
+The following class `Instantiation` illustrates the use of **dynamic class instantiation** via reflection:

 {% highlight java linenos %}
 public class Instantiation {